Sohilshaik07/CodeExplainerDebuggerAi/README.md

-# AI Code Explainer and Debugger
+# Chat Bot: AI Code Explainer and Debugger
 AI assisted code explainer and debugger that uses Gemma 2 9B model.
-This is one of the projects I have worked on in Flaunch Gen AI Internship Level 1.
+This is one of the projects I have worked on in IBM Gen AI Internship.

 1)download the zip file